jonnor/ESC-CNN-microcontroller/report/references.md

 Element-wise operators include ReLU, AddTensor, AddBias, etc.
 They have small FLOPs but relatively heavy MAC

-For example, at 500MFLOPs ShuffleNet v2 is 58% faster than MobileNet v2, 63% faster than ShuffleNet v1 and 25% faster than Xception.
+For example, at 500MFLOPs ShuffleNet v2 is 58% faster than MobileNetv2,
+63% faster than ShuffleNet v1 and 25% faster than Xception.
 On ARM, the speeds of ShuffleNet v1, Xception and ShuffleNet v2 are comparable; however, MobileNet v2 is much slower, especially on smaller FLOPs.
 We believe this is because MobileNet v2 has higher MAC